-I am the proud owner of a “Street Rambler” outdoor elliptical bike.
-Machines like this can be purchased on eBay or through Alibaba - Street Ramblers are basically a lower cost reproduction of the “Street Strider” elliptical.
+Machines like the “Street Rambler” outdoor elliptical bike can be purchased on eBay or through Alibaba and are a lower cost reproduction of the “Street Strider” elliptical.
 I suspect the difference in price is at least partially attributed to the quality of the parts and construction.

 Although it has been relatively reliable (see my post on what I actually replaced in 1.75 years of ownership and about 1,100 miles on the bike), when things go wrong, it is often a challenge to find replacement parts.
 I’ve compiled a list here in hopes that it helps someone.